European-XFEL/Karabo/doc/concepts/alarm_system.rst

 .. ifconfig:: includeDevInfo is True

-    Any alarm condition triggered which is above none will make a device emit a signal ``signalAlarm`` to be interpreted by the alarm service device.
+    Any alarm condition triggered that is not "None" will make a device emit a signal ``signalAlarm`` to be interpreted by the alarm service device.

     .. function:: signalAlarm(senderInstance, senderClass, property, condition,